 A diagnosis of ASD now includes several conditions that used to be diagnosed separately: autistic disorder, pervasive developmental disorder not otherwise specified (PDD-NOS), and Asperger syndrome.
 These conditions are now all called autism spectrum disorder.

-- About 1 in 68 children has been identified with autism spectrum disorder (ASD) according to estimates from CDC’s Autism and Developmental Disabilities Monitoring (ADDM) Network.
+About 1 in 54 children has been identified with autism spectrum disorder (ASD) according to estimates from CDC’s Autism and Developmental Disabilities Monitoring (ADDM) Network

-- Studies in Asia, Europe, and North America have identified individuals with ASD with an average prevalence of about 1%.
-A study in South Korea reported a prevalence of 2.6%.
+Studies in Asia, Europe, and North America have identified individuals with ASD with an average prevalence of between 1% and 2%

 People with ASD often have problems with social, emotional, and communication skills.
 They might repeat certain behaviors and might not want change in their daily activities.
 Many people with ASD also have different ways of learning, paying attention, or reacting to things.
 Signs of ASD begin during early childhood and typically last throughout a person’s life.

 not point at objects to show interest (for example, not point at an airplane flying over)

 not look at objects when another person points at them

 have trouble relating to others or not have an interest in other people at all

 avoid eye contact and want to be alone

 have trouble understanding other people’s feelings or talking about their own feelings